icerockdev/moko-errors/README.md

 fun onSendRequest() {
     viewModelScope.launch {
         exceptionHandler.handle {
-            serverRequest() // Some dangerous code that can throw an exception }.finally {
+            serverRequest()     // Some dangerous code that can throw an exception }.finally {             // Optional finally block
-            // Optional finally block
+            // Some code
         }.execute()             // Executes handler block
     }
 }
 ```